Time Isn’t What You Think

 At work, this might look like constantly racing toward deadlines, worrying about where your career is headed, or replaying past mistakes in your head.
 In personal life, it might be stressing over what could go wrong in a relationship, procrastinating, or feeling stuck in resentment.

 This isn’t the practical “clock time” that helps you show up to a meeting on time, plan a vacation, or prepare for retirement.
 This is the mental habit and sustained pattern of leaving the present moment to live in a projected future or a remembered past.
-And isn’t it exhausting?.
+And isn’t it exhausting?

 Most of the stress you feel doesn’t come from what’s actually happening now.
 It comes from operating in psychological time without noticing.